nationalarchives/tdr-aws-utils/README.md

 * AWS Decoders - Circe decoders for working with the above classes which are used by the event decoder method.
 These are needed because circe won't auto decode case classes.
 * SQS Utils - There is a send and a delete method for sqs messages.
 * SES Utils - There is a send email method.
-* ECR Utils - There is scan image method
+* ECR Utils - There are methods to list repositories, describe images and start an image scan.

 There are also clients for AWS services.
 These are configured with an http client, the region and an endpoint configurable in an aplication.conf file.
 There are:
 * An SQS Client